Blog Image

 • Programs that are not accessible to everyone

 Sometimes, employees in the lower hierarchy level are left out of quality programs that leave them with less scope to grow.
-In the chase for power and materialism, senior leaders of organisations hinder the growth of talented employees from growing beyond them in fear of losing their position and opportunity.
+In the chase for power and materialism, senior leaders of organizations hinder the growth of talented employees from growing beyond them in fear of losing their position and opportunity.

 • Inconsistent development programs